 - 1 Is it hard to teach a dog to play dead?

-- 8 Do dogs get sad when you yell at them?
+- 7 Do dogs like when you talk to them?

-- 9 How do you say I love you to a dog?
+- 9 How do you give a dog a time out?

 Is it hard to teach a dog to play dead?